static-archives/Hyperion-Injector/README.md

 This injector safely maps a dll into memory in a suspended state, protecting it from hyperion's queries and yara scans via an instrumentation callback. <br>
 The injector provides FFE0000h bytes of RWX memory to inject to. <br>

-Then, by use of the IC, it detours a thread at random (or an optional targeted thread) to call the injected entry point. <br>
+By using an IC, it detours a thread at random (or an optional targeted thread) to call the injected entry point. <br>

 # Files